RashmiJK/AI-ML-Lab/docs/prompting_concepts.md

 **Problem decomposition** prompting breaking down big tasks into smaller, manageable subtasks.
 Example laying down steps to build a data visualization code.
 (Step1) Data loading function (step 2) Data preprocessing (step 3) Analysis functions (step 4) Visualization (step 5) Final integration

-**Constitutional prompting** s a type of problem decomposition that provides the AI with a set of guiding principles before it generates a response.
+**Constitutional prompting** is a type of problem decomposition that provides the AI with a set of guiding principles before it generates a response.
 These rules can include ethical, stylistic, or functional guidelines to align the output with specific needs.

 **Plan-and-solve prompting** focuses on creating a detailed plan before tackling a problem.
 This method ensures clarity and precision, making it particularly effective for complex tasks.